AP-Skill-Development-Corporation/VEMU-B-Python/README.md

 ## Day-04(10-12-2021):
   - Control statements with sample examples
-  - Jumping statements and inner loop concept with sample exampels on it
+  - Jumping statements and inner loop concept with sample examples on it

+## Day-05(11-12-2021):
+  - Data Structures introduction
+  - Brief explanation about list and tuples with their methods and sample examples on it